MicrosoftDocs/windows-dev-docs/uwp/gaming/marble-maze-sample-fundamentals.md

 ###  Controlling the game

-You can use touch, the accelerometer, the Xbox One controller, or the mouse to control Marble Maze.
+You can use touch, the accelerometer, a game controller, or the mouse to control Marble Maze.

 -   Use the directional pad on the controller to change the active menu item.
 -   Use touch, the A or Start button on the controller, or the mouse to pick a menu item.